bahaamq/About-Me/README.md

 [Github Repo](https://github.com/bahaamq/About-Me)

 ### I made this website for my friends to check how much do they know me.
+#### it includes till now 7 questions the first five is yes or no questions, the last two are asking them if they know my fav color and food

 #### it was a very interesting challenge.
 #### I don't have questions, so far everything is good.